 Jamshedpur: Traffic police along the district transport department are taking stern steps in preventing overloading of school vans in the city.

-According to the information, under the strict vigil of the city police the drive has been launched.
+According to the information, under the strict vigil of Traffic police the drive has been launched.
 The police are acting against the van operators after receiving regular complains of city school vans being packed with students — their bags tied on the roof of the vehicles.
 School van operators, too, seem little bothered about the safety of their students.

 Most of the private operators do not employ attenders, who can make sure the child gets off and reaches home safe.
 Due to this cases of accidents and rash driving are reported.